 Department of Environmental Services for a 5-year renewal until June 2023.
-(That permit was approved on June 13, 2018.)

 Mount Sunapee has retained Hoyle-Tanner Engineering Associates since 1998 for evaluation and permitting of the lagoons and spray fields, and they did the engineering analysis work for the permit renewal.